Lagrangian cobordism functor in microlocal sheaf theory I: Examples and Applications

-(3)~Finally, we determine the monodromy in the region $V_+$.
+(3)~Finally, we determine the local system in the region $V_+$.
 Note that $V_+$ is not contractible relative to boundary at infinity $\partial V_+ = S^{k-1} \times D^{n-k+1}$.
-In particular, globally there could be nontrivial monodromy coming from our choice of the local monodromy relative to boundary.
+In particular, globally there could be nontrivial monodromy coming from our choice of the local monodromy relative to boundary, parametrized by the fiber of $Loc^b(V_+) \rightarrow Loc^b(\partial V_+)$.
 Because there are transition maps

 whose composition is a quasi-isomorphism.
 Without loss of generality, we assume that it is the identity \cite[Corollary 3.18]{STZ}.
 Then there is a splitting of chain complexes